 If you want to turn the comfort dial up to 11...I always haul along a Therm-a-Rest Trekker chair kit for lounging in the tent, and the 25-inch version fit the Topo Luxe perfectly.
-It's the best seat I have found.
-Lounging in the tent was almost like being in a recliner!
+It's the best seat I have found - almost like being in a recliner!

 Sitting up in the Stratospire 1 with the Trekker chair, I just fit but could have adjusted the "recliner" a bit to prevent touching the sides.

-It is also easy to get on and off, but can be left on all night without issue so you can just set up your "recliner" as your coffee brews in the morning.
+It is also easy to get on and off, but can be left on all night without issue so you can just clip up your "recliner" as your coffee brews in the morning.

 Weight & Packability